CANTUS-Project/api/source/resource_types.rst

 About the "id" Field
 --------------------

-In resource types for which ``id?`` makes up part of the URL, you would form the URL for a specific resource by substituting that resource's unique "id" value in that part of the URL. **Always remove the question mark from the URL.** Cantus "id" values may consist of any alphanumeric character valid in a URL, plus hyphens and underscores.
+For "view" URLs, where ``id?`` makes part of the server-provided URL, user agents MUST form a full URL by substituting a resource's unique "id" value in that part of the URL.
+The full three-character ``id?`` string must be removed from the URL.
+Cantus API "id" values may consist of any alphanumeric character valid in a URL, plus hyphens and underscores.

 The following points also apply: